Skip to content

 Your First Day

 You just logged into Laminar for the first time.
-Here’s a quick tour of where things are so you’re not clicking around wondering what’s what.
+Here’s a quick tour so you’re not clicking around wondering what’s what.

 Laminar has three main areas on screen:

 The sidebar runs down the left side.
-This is your primary navigation.
-It’s where you switch between views: your personal task list, your matters, and any team queues you belong to.
-It stays put no matter where you navigate.
+This is your primary navigation: your personal task list, your matters, and any team queues you belong to.

-The top bar sits across the top.
-It has the search shortcut (hit Cmd+K or Ctrl+K to jump to anything instantly), your user menu, and a Create button for making new matters or tasks.
+The top bar has the search shortcut (Cmd+K or Ctrl+K to jump to anything instantly), your user menu, and a Create button for new matters and tasks.

-The main content area fills the rest of the screen.
-This is where the actual work lives: lists of matters, task details, matter views, whatever you’ve navigated to.
+The main content area fills the rest of the screen: whatever you’ve navigated to.

 Laminar